cciw-uk/data-protection/01 Decisions and actions document.rst

 - Article 32 - Security of processing

-  1. b) and c) include the need for ongoing "availability" of data, which has to put alongside other things like encryption in part a).
+  1. b) and c) include the need for ongoing "availability" of data, which has to be put alongside other things like encryption in part a).
 This means we have to weigh risks associated with encryption that could cause loss of availability (if you lose the encryption keys, the data is gone).

 - Article 33 - Notification of a personal data breach to the supervisory authority